Ankurr-DA/Foreign-Exchange-Analysis/README.md

 ---

 ## Project Overview
-This end-to-end foreign exchange data project transforms raw international payment records and exchange rates into structured Excel risk reports and an executive risk dashboard.
+This end-to-end foreign exchange data & risk analysis project transforms raw international payment records and exchange rates into structured Excel risk reports and an executive risk dashboard.
 The objective of this analysis is to monitor global currency corridor performance, track cross-border fee revenue, and flag operational failures to calculate fee revenue at risk.

 ## Data Pipeline & Architecture
 The project follows a structured ETL (Extract, Transform, Load) pipeline: